-Students have obtained proficiency in a foreign language, such as English, related to social welfare studies.

-Curriculum Policy

-We organize and implement curricula based on the following policies for programs that allow students to acquire the learning outcomes related to the Bachelor of Science in Social Work.
+(Relevant competences: Practical skills in Disability Sciences, Leading communication skills in Disability Sciences) I Students have obtained proficiency in a foreign language, such as English, related to social welfare studies.
+(Relevant competences: Basic knowledge of Disability Sciences, Leading communication skills in Disability Sciences) Curriculum Policy We organize and implement curricula based on the following policies for programs that allow students to acquire the learning outcomes related to the Bachelor of Science in Social Work.
+General Policy We established the Social Welfare Studies Learning Model with the aim of fostering social workers and scholars pursuing social welfare studies.

-General Policy

-We established the Social Welfare Studies Learning Model with the aim of fostering social workers and scholars pursuing social welfare studies.
 Students comprehensively and scientifically learn measures and supporting methods for the implementation of the social welfare philosophy, normalization, targeting elderly persons, children with disabilities, and children in foster care environments, who are the targets of modern social welfare.
 Moreover, regarding medicine and rehabilitation for disabilities, students learn about educational collaboration beyond the framework of conventional social welfare studies, which includes measures such as onsite practical training sessions for social welfare in a combined manner.

-Course sequence policy

-Year I: We enhance students' motivation and arrange a foundation for learning.
+Course sequence policy Year I: We enhance students' motivation and arrange a foundation for learning.

 Students learn fundamental principles of social welfare studies through Introductions to Disability Sciences I and II, and visit practice sites as part of Introduction to Practices of Disability Sciences.
 Moreover, students obtain basic knowledge for social welfare studies through Lectures on Principles of Disability Problems, Lectures on Welfare of Persons with Disabilities, and Introduction to Special Needs Education.
 Year I and II: Students cultivate basic abilities and think about the future.

-With a central focus on designated subjects required to clear the certified social worker examination, students gain basic specialized knowledge through Social Welfare, Introduction to Medicine, Lecture on Welfare for the Aged, etc. Students learn about basic methodologies through Theory and Methods of Social Work and

-Professional Basis of Social Work Practice.
-Students learn research methods through Psychological Statistics II, Introduction to Method of Disability Sciences and Practical Training, and Theory for Social Welfare Research.
-Students think about their learning direction and career paths after graduation through Introduction to Career Planning, Fieldwork in Human Sciences, etc.

-Year III and IV: Students acquire research knowledge and practical techniques.
+With a central focus on designated subjects required to clear the certified social worker examination, students gain basic specialized knowledge through Social Welfare, Introduction to Medicine, Lecture on Welfare for the Aged, etc. Students learn about basic methodologies through Theory and Methods of Social Work and Professional Basis of Social Work Practice.
+Students learn research methods through Psychological Statistics I, Introduction to Method of Disability Sciences and Practical Training, and Theory for Social Welfare Research.
+Students think about their learning direction and career paths after graduation through Introduction to Career Planning, Fieldwork in Human Sciences, etc. Year III and IV: Students acquire research knowledge and practical techniques.